-Wrapping up my time at Days of the Dead Indianapolis, I took a moment to stop by Tony Moran’s busy booth.
-Best known for his role as the unmasked Michael Myers in John Carpenter’s 1978 horror classic Halloween, Tony has made countless convention appearances over the years.
+Wrapping up my time at Days of the Dead Indianapolis, I took a moment to speak with Tony Moran at his busy booth.
+Best known for his role as the unmasked Michael Myers in John Carpenter‘s 1978 horror classic Halloween, Tony has made countless convention appearances over the years.
 Upon returning home from Indianapolis, I was shocked to learn about a viral video showcasing public comments made by Moran regarding the Halloween franchise.

 Whether or not his comments were misconstrued jokes and poorly communicated sentiments, someone went to a great deal of trouble making this video compilation that has created a stir amongst fans everywhere.
 And believe me, it is not an easy watch.
 However, Tony has since publicly apologize as well as openly speaking with Scream Queen Danielle Harris’ social media about the whole ordeal.

 Although I do not condone Tony’s behavior at previous conventions, I can only speak about my personal observations and interactions.
 Meeting him at DotD and an event in 2019, I have only seen the side of Tony who’s warm, welcoming and appreciative of his fans.
 With that said, Tony was kind enough to take a quick moment away from signing autographs and posing for pictures to grant me a quick interview.
 Read below to see what he had to say about quarantine and his involvement with Carpenter’s Halloween.

 Scifi.Radio: Hi Tony!
 Thank you for speaking with me.
 We’re living some crazy times, to say the least.
 How did you spend last year’s quarantine?